noahehall/theBookOfNoah/aws_dynamodb.md

       - can retrieve entire items/subset of attributes
       - you can apply condition(s) to the sort key values
         + can also be used on indexes that have partition + sort keys
+        ```
+          {
+              TableName: "Music",
+              # return a single song by primary key
+                KeyConditionExpression: "Artist = :a and SongTitle = :t",
+                ExpressionAttributeValues: {
+                    ":a": "No One You Know",
+                    ":t": "Call Me Today"
+                }
+              # return all songs by an Artist
+                KeyConditionExpression: "Artist = :a",
+                ExpressionAttributeValues: {
+                    ":a": "No One You Know"
+                }
+              # return all songs by an artist matching first part of title
+                KeyConditionExpression: "Artist = :a and begins_with(SongTitle, :t)",
+                ExpressionAttributeValues: {
+                    ":a": "No One You Know",
+                    ":t": "Call"
+                }
+              # return all songs by an artist, with a particular word in the title, but only if the price is less than 1
+                KeyConditionExpression: "Artist = :a and contains(SongTitle, :t)",
+                FilterExpression: "price < :p",
+                ExpressionAttributeValues: {
+                    ":a": "No One You Know",
+                    ":t": "Today",
+                    ":p": 1.00
+                }
+          }
+        ```
     4. Scan: retrieves all items in the specified table/index
       - can retrieve entire items/subset of their attributes
       - can apply filtering condition
+      - FilterExpression: discard items you do not want to appear in the results
+        + is applied after the entire table is scanned, but before th results are returned to you
+          - you are still charged the entire scan, so dont use this shit
+      ```
+      // Return all of the data in the table
+        {
+            TableName:  "Music",
+            # return all of the values for artist and title
+            ProjectionExpression: "Artist, Title"
+        }
+      ```
   - Updating Data
     1. UpdateItem: modifies (add/modify/remove) one/more attributes in an item
       - must specify primary key